Home » 100% Whole Wheat Sourdough Sandwich Bread

 Bake for 40-45 minutes until golden brown.

-Place on cooling rack to cool completely before slicing.
+Place on wire rack to cool completely before slicing.

 This bread tastes so nutty and a bit sweet from the honey.
 It’s soft, and, although it doesn’t rise quite as high as a loaf made with white flour, it still rises nicely and makes a beautiful loaf!